 He could dish it, but not take it.
 Followed by other family members who wanted to just dismiss any signs of health trouble in me as being all in my pointy little head.
-(I consider myself a likely “hidden Aspie” now, along with most of my family in 20/20 hindsight, hold that thought.
+(I considered myself a likely “hidden Aspie” then, along with most of my family in 20/20 hindsight, hold that thought*.
 I’m starting to say I was raised by a feral pack of engineers, smile.)

 I’ve met numerous zebras (fellow EDS patients) who have experienced much the same in regard to their health conditions.
 We all seem to have one or more family members who just can’t wrap their brains around all our pain and suffering, even when it’s quite evident in front of them.

 Denial is not a river in Egypt!

 We also seem to be an extremely codependent or over-functioning bunch on the whole – extremely fond of helping others, even at our own expense.
 Even when we know better!

 I call it being too nice.
 Unable to say no. Not able to mind your own business.
 If you find yourself saying “but I was only trying to help!” a lot – this is a big red flag that you’re stepping in where you’re not wanted.

 Or, in some cases, they have ALL the problems, when you have as many or more.
 (They need all the attention).
 Codependents are often attracted to them, or rather, may be the only ones willing to put up with them, and often find themselves in one-sided relationships with them for better or worse.
 (Raises hand.
 Working on this.)

-Well forgive me, a lot of doctors – and nurses – I know sure want to help people.
+Well forgive me for saying so, but a lot of doctors – and nurses – I know sure want to help people.
 A lot.
-Isn’t that why you go into the profession?
+Isn’t that why you go into the profession usually?
 (Except for the few who really do just want to make money, poor souls.)
 So by definition you’re likely a bit codependent to begin with.

 But doing so by overstepping boundaries, steamrolling, or when it’s not welcome or invited is.
 And failing to listen to patients because “you know better” even in the face of incontrovertible evidence is.
 (Oh the money and time we could save if some doctors and nurses would just listen!)

 You folks are truly the tops!
 But… it is just possible, in fact, I’m pretty darn sure it’s super likely that some of the material you learned so fast and so well (even while sleepless!) may have been wrong or outdated!

 That is, you latched onto the first thing you learned about EDS in school and now your sticky brain won’t let it go!
 Heck, you may have even been rewarded for learning the wrong information so well if you graduated magna cum laude!
 But how would you ever know it was wrong?
 You just passed the test and graduated top of class.

 If you never learned that there’s a lot (and I mean a lot!) of occult (hidden, hard to see) Chiari malformation in our population (aka “Chiari Zero”), as well as tethered cord, but were told instead that that is also extremely rare, why would you ever suspect it?
-By the way, leading experts say it may run as high as 2% of the population.
+By the way, leading experts say EDS as a whole may run as high as 2% of the population.
 That’s 1 in 50 folks – far from rare!
 (And awfully similar to the comorbid autism rates currently as I write in 2016, ahem.
 Hmm!)

-If you were told that ALL EDS patients are extremely hypermobile (by which you unfortunately mean just bendy, unfortunately and mistakenly) or present with life-threatening issues, and everyone else is “just hypermobile” without EDS, then why would you ever suspect the stiffening arthritic 30-something complaining of IBS, migraines, depression, neuropathy, hemorrhoids and allergies but who scores a low 2 or 3 on the Beighton Hypermobility scale?
+If you were told that ALL EDS patients are extremely hypermobile (by which you probably mean just bendy, unfortunately and mistakenly) or present with life-threatening issues, and everyone else is “just hypermobile” without EDS, then why would you ever suspect the stiffening arthritic 30-something complaining of IBS, migraines, depression, neuropathy, hemorrhoids and allergies but who scores a low 3 on the Beighton Hypermobility scale?

 I could go on, but you get the picture.
 In doctors’ defense, how can they recognize us when they’ve likely been mislead and misinformed inadvertently by overly busy medical schools intent on churning out the next batch?

 But it seems even our families can sometimes fail to see us too, standing there with all our stripes showing, if only they had zebra-colored glasses to see them with.
 Toss in likely organic depression for most of us, and it’s no wonder many patients give up, stop trying to get diagnosed.
 Stop seeing doctors.
 Stop talking to their families.

 Please find a support group any way and anywhere you can.
 You deserve it.
 Especially if your family have dismissed or invalidated or abused you at all.
-You can build a second zebra family and surround yourself with the love and support you need and deserve in spite of your genes.
+You can build a second chosen family and surround yourself with the love and support you need and deserve in spite of your genes.
 And there is some recovery possible, keep the faith!

 But to all our doctors and nurses (and family members) – we don’t hate you!
 You ARE smart.
 But… please just consider being a little more dialectic (open-minded), and allowing for other possibilities, especially the possibility that your patients may know as much or more than you about their conditions even if it’s not obvious to you!